-So you like making music…maybe you make EDM in your bedroom or you’re in a band or you want to be the next big rapper.
-Whatever it is, you might be considering going to music or audio school or trying to make music into a career.
+So you like making music…maybe you make EDM in your bedroom, or you’re in a band, or you want to be the next big rapper.
+Whatever it is, you might be considering going to music or audio engineering school or trying to make music into a career.
 If this is you, perfect, you’re in the right place.
 I only wish someone had written this article before I went to school.
 I’m not saying my decision would have been different, it may have, but it definitely would have been more informed than it was.
-The only thing I’ll stress through this entire article is to make sure you make an informed decision, there’s no right or wrong there’s only the best way for you.
+The only thing I’ll stress throughout this entire article is to make sure you make an informed decision, there’s no right or wrong there’s only the best way for you.

-If you think going to school is going to bring you closer to employment then you’re sadly mistaken.
-In the music industry it’s rare anyone gets a job because of their degree.
+If you think going to school is going to bring you closer to employment, then you’re sadly mistaken.
+In the music industry, it’s rare anyone gets a job because of their degree.
 Experience and reputation trumps all.
-Sure, a degree might look nice on a resume but it’s not going to be the reason you get a job or make more money.
-So then what is audio school good for?
+Sure, a degree might look nice on a resume, but it’s not going to be the reason you get a job or make more money.
+So then, what is audio school good for?

 With that said, I think the majority of my real knowledge was gained outside of the classroom.
-Nothing can replace experience and learning from real masters of the craft who already have their 10,000 hours.
+Nothing can replace experience and learn from real masters of the craft who already have their 10,000 hours.
 Schools are big and only have so many studios for you to use.
-We were only offered so many practical hours and even if we did have assigned studio time for a project, it’s hard to progress when you’re working with a group of your peers and not with someone more experienced.
+We were only offered so many practical hours, and even if we did have assigned studio time for a project, it’s hard to progress when you’re working with a group of your peers and not with someone more experienced.

 There used to be a system in place in the industry where young engineers had to work their way up, working under better engineers until they were ready.
 With the death of the major studios came the death of a true assisting and working your way up the ladder, learning little by little under masters of the craft.
 You can only learn so much from a book or a video.
 The classroom isn’t the place to learn how to become a great recording engineer.
-You can learn technical information in a classroom but practicality comes from actually working, recording, making albums, doing voice overs, foley work whatever is your cup of tea.
+You can learn technical information in a classroom, but practicality comes from actually working, recording, making albums, doing voice overs, foley work, whatever is your cup of tea.

-Many audio and art schools are for profit and have big marketing campaigns.
+Many audio and art schools are for profit and have significant marketing campaigns.
 My issue isn’t with the school’s teaching audio but with the targeted advertising.
 It seems a bit predatory to target young, mostly naive, creatives trying to make what they love their livelihood.
 The advertisements are on popular radio stations or in magazines where they show pictures of students in big studios with expensive microphones.
 Sure they look cool, but is it meant to make me believe that it’s a good investment and a good education?
 A part of me feels that schools should be morally and ethically responsible for making sure that there are enough jobs for the students they are sending out into the field.

-Should you go to audio engineering school?
+Should you go to an audio engineering school?

-If you’re interested in reading more about my personal views on being an audio engineer, check out the first part of my Confessions of an Audio Engineer series “Is your career where you thought it would be?
+If you’re interested in reading more about my personal views on being an audio engineer, check out the first part of my Confessions of an Audio Engineer series, “Is your career where you thought it would be?
 Neither is mine.”